 Our School Council is a democratically, peer elected group of pupils representing each of our classes.
 The purpose of the School Council is to provide a voice for all of our pupils at St Leonard's.
 Enabling them to have an active role in matters that effect their lives both in school and the wider community.

-School Council meetings are held on a Monday on a weekly with Mrs Pym and Mrs Thornber
+School Council meetings are held weekly on a Monday with Mrs Pym and Mrs Thornber.

 Suggestion boxes are located in each classroom.
 Children are encouraged to write down any suggestions that they think will improve school.
 The School Council take these ideas to council meetings to discuss if they can be implemented.

 Up to date, the following suggestions have been implemented this year:

 - Outdoor school clock purchased and erected outside of the new build

 - Book sale which took place in Spring Term

 Each year our School Council organise fundraising events to raise money for a variety of worthy causes.

 Our first fund raising event of the year was a cake sale in the Autumn term.
 This raised £197.40 which was split between Prevent Breast Cancer (£100) and the rest retained to purchase items for school.

 Christmas Selection Box Raffle